mason-bially/ttrpg-xcom/01_mechanics.md

 Some attributes every character has, like **health**, others only some characters have, like **psi**.
 Attributes that aren't listed for a character can be assumed to be 0.

-There are four attributes that are most commonly rolled as checks:
+There are three core attributes that almost all characters have that are commonly used for most checks:

 * **Aim** - The ability to coordinate one's actions.
 Primarily used for aiming weapons.
 * **Will** - The ability to exert one's will.
 Primarily used for social situations and protecting against psionics.
-* **Tech** - The ability to perform technical tasks.
+* **Tech** - The ability to use one's skills.
 Primarily used for hacking technology and performing specialized tasks.
-* **Psi** - For those with psionics, the ability to project that power.

-The other attributes, explained briefly are:
+The other attributes, which cannot be checked are:

 * **Health** - The amount of physical damage one can withstand.
 Describes both the maximum health and the current health.
-Cannot be checked.
+All characters have this.
 * **Mobility** - The amount of distance one can cover.
 Describes the number of tiles a character can move in an action.
-Cannot be checked.
+Most characters have this (or a special rule instead).
+* **Armor** - The innate amount of damage reduction.
+Few characters have this.

+There are then some special attributes, which are rare for characters to have (though all members of a given species of alien often has one of these), which primarily have built-in special rules, and are sometimes checked:

+* **Psi** - For those with psionics, the ability to project that power.
+This special attribute is the closest to the core attributes in that it is often checked.
 * **Defense** - The innate protection one has available.
 A defensive modifier (a malus against other character's checks).
 Sometimes checked for withstanding extreme damage.
 * **Dodge** - The ability to react quickly to danger.
 Primarily used in reaction to attacks to reduce the damage of incoming fire.
 Sometimes checked for reactions.
 * **Crit** - The ability to hit just the right spot.
 Primarily used in combat as a chance to increase damage.
-Sometimes checked for luck.
+Sometimes checked for luck or superskill.
-* **Armor** - The innate amount of damage reduction.
-Cannot be checked.

-There are many ways to modify these attributes.
+There are many ways to modify these attributes contextually.
 Equipment often modifies these attributes for most combat situations, for example a laser sight increases the Crit attribute when firing *that weapon*.
+Hiding behind cover technically grants the character defense.
 The point here is that most characters will have 0 Dodge and 0 Crit outside of combat situations - even if they have the armor on - because those bonuses are granted by equipment that only applies to combat.

 ### Aim